 Much of the information comes from state media and cannot always be independently verified.
 Back in 2017, a New York Times investigation suggested that at least one of the most high-profile attacks from that year may not have been “shot-down” or intercepted by Saudi defense systems at all.

-Long standing airspace warnings remain in place for Saudi Arabia.
-Germany warns of a risk to overflying or landing anywhere in Saudi Arabia, but particularly along the border with Yemen in the southwest part of the OEJD/Jeddah FIR.
+Long-standing airspace warnings are in place for Saudi Arabia, although the US has not issued any so far.
+Germany and Canada warn of a risk to landing anywhere in the country, but particularly along the border with Yemen in the southwest part of the OEJD/Jeddah FIR.
 France has issued similar advice, with the specific warning not to operate to OEAB/Abha, OEGN/Jazan, OENG/Nejran, OESH/Sharurah, OEWD/Wadi Al Dawasir and OEBH/Bisha airports.
 For more info, check SafeAirspace.net

 Not a good idea.
 Several countries have prohibited flights here due to the ongoing conflict on the ground.
 The oceanic portion of the OYSC/Sanaa FIR is excluded from most warnings, by nature of being offshore.
 The guidance issued by the US FAA currently looks like this: